Ecwid/ecwid-api-docs/includes/_authentication.md

 ## Complete oAuth flow

-This method of getting access token is meant for apps that are installed outside of Ecwid App Market, for example: apps that work on a device, apps for mobile devices, CMS plugins, etc. These kinds of apps are also displayed in the App Market, but the oAuth flow will be done on external website, where developer will decide how to handle the installation.
+This method of getting access token is meant for apps that are installed outside of the Ecwid App Market, for example: apps that work on a device, apps for mobile devices, CMS plugins, etc.

+These kinds of apps can be also displayed in the Ecwid App Market, but the oAuth flow will be performed on an external website, where developer will decide how to handle the installation.

-We recommend using the simplified installation flow from the [Get access token](#get-access-token) section, however if it's not possible, you can use this complete oAuth flow.
+We recommend using the simplified installation flow from the [Get access token](#get-access-token) section, however if it's not possible or the application is created **for a specific Ecwid store only**, you can use this complete oAuth flow.
 Before you proceed, make sure you have a [registered app](/register) to install.

 Retrieving an access token in a complete oAuth flow includes the following steps: